SwissFederalArchives/version-link/documentation/core.md

 ### Classes

 #### vl:Identity {#Identity}
-Represents the identity (concept).
-The reason to not only have different [Versions](#Version) but also an actual Identity is the idea to have the possibility to build easier SPARQL queries as long as the Identity history is not of much relevance.
+Represents the Identity (concept).
+The reason to not only have different [Versions](#Version) but also an actual Identity is the idea to have the possibility to build easier [[[sparql11-query]]] queries as long as the Identity history is not of much relevance.
 The Identity can usually be created programmatically (e.g. [[[sparql11-update]]]) from the corresponding Versions.

 #### vl:Version {#Version}
 A certain state of the [Identity](#Identity).
 A change in the Identity leads to a new Version.